 Supervisors: Prof Catherine Lee, Prof Daragh McDermott

-Mariam Krayem is a postgraduate researcher in the Faculty of Faculty of Art, Humanities, Education and Social Sciences at ARU.
+Mariam Krayem is a postgraduate researcher in the Faculty of Faculty of Art, Humanities, Education and Social Sciences.

 Thesis: Educators promoting children's fine motor skills in early years settings: case studies in England and in Lebanon